 Description of Share Capital

-The following description of IceCure Medical Ltd. (the “Company”) share capital, provisions of articles of association (“Articles”) as may be amended and restated from time to time, and Israeli law are summaries and do not purport to be complete, and is qualified in its entirety by reference to, the provisions of our articles of association as well as the Israeli law and any other documents referenced in the summary and from which the summary is derived.
+The following description of IceCure Medical Ltd. (the “Company”) share capital, provisions of articles of association (“Articles”) as may be amended and restated from time to time, and Israeli law are summaries and do not purport to be complete, and is qualified in its entirety by reference to, the provisions of our Articles as well as the Israeli law and any other documents referenced in the summary and from which the summary is derived.

 Our registration number with the Israeli Registrar of Companies is 513787804.